 There are also frequent cold spots and staff have frequently noticed strange white flashes in the mirrors!

 Perhaps the most compelling reports of paranormal activity, coming out of the Phoenix Hill Tavern is that objects regularly move by themselves or disappear completely!

 Old Louisville is one of the city’s most historic districts.
 This Victorian suburb was built in the 1870s, and it is one of the largest preservation districts in the United States.

 It is a beautiful area to visit, but during the tuberculosis epidemic a large number of residents died and many of the homes were burned to prevent the spread of the disease.

 That probably explains why so many spirits are seen wandering around the area day and night.

 Local police say they have lost count of the number of times they have been called to investigate intruders, seen wandering into houses dressed in Victorian clothing!

 If you have any kind of interest in the paranormal then you probably know all about Waverly Hills Sanitorium.
 It is probably one of the most famous haunted buildings in the entire United States, so of course it tops our list of the most haunted places in Louisville KY!

-The former tuberculosis hospital has seen thousands of deaths (an estimated 63,000) over the years and has featured on just about every paranormal themed television show that there is!
+The former tuberculosis hospital has seen thousands of deaths (an estimated 63,000) over the years and has been featured on just about every paranormal themed television show there is!

 Kentucky Haunted Hotels